 - Business Automation: AI can help enterprises perform manual tasks faster and more efficiently than ever before.
 As such, enterprise workers can automate such tasks and focus their day-to-day efforts on high-value activities.

-- Intelligence: AI can be used with bots and smart machines, enabling enterprises to quickly collect consumer and industry data and transform it into actionable business insights through the utilization of bots and smart machines.
+- Intelligence: AI empowers enterprises to swiftly gather consumer and industry data and convert it into actionable business insights through the utilization of bots and smart machines.

 - Learning: AI-based progressive learning algorithms empower enterprises to leverage machines that can learn over time.
 These machines then can make data-driven predictions to help an enterprise accomplish its immediate and long-term goals.